PERK: Long-Context Reasoning as Test-Time Learning: Training and Inference Details

 \paragraph{Meta-Learning Hyperparameters} For the inner loop adaptation, we use 4 inner loop gradient steps.
 For the truncated gradient unrolling, we truncate steps 1 and 2 for input context length $\leq$4K, and we truncate steps 1, 2, and 3 for context length $>$ 8K.
-We follow \cite{ye2022how}'s practice on how to train a good MAML model and use per-layer-per-step dynamic learning rate for the inner loop, using 5e-5 as the initial value.
-For the language modeling loss in the inner loop, we use a weighted version similar to CaMeLS \cite{hu2023onlineadaptation}.
+We follow \cite{ye2022how}'s practice on how to train a good MAML model and meta-learn a set of per-layer-per-step dynamic learning rates for the inner loop as part of the outer loop learning, using 5e-5 as the initial value.
+This approach learns a separate learning rate for each network layer and each adaptation step in the inner loop.
+These learning rates are optimized during the meta-training process alongside the model parameters.
+Note that these per-layer-per-step learning rates are learned parameters, not hyperparameters that require manual tuning.
+During meta-training, our algorithm automatically learns to adjust these learning rates for each layer and inner loop step dynamically based on the meta-objective.
+This approach reduces the hyperparameter tuning burden compared to manually setting the adaptive learning rates.
+For the language modeling loss in the inner loop, we use a weighted version similar to CaMeLS \citep{hu2023onlineadaptation}.
 The token-level weights are predicted via a weighting model implemented as a two-layer MLP network.
 The parameters of the weighting model are co-meta-learned along with the LoRA parameters and the adaptive per-layer-per-step learning rates.
-We use the differentiable version of the AdamW \cite{loshchilov2017decoupled} optimizer for the inner loop optimization, implemented by the Higher \footnote{\url{https://github.com/facebookresearch/higher}} library for higher-order optimization.
+We use the differentiable version of the AdamW \citep{loshchilov2017decoupled} optimizer for the inner loop optimization, implemented by the Higher \footnote{\url{https://github.com/facebookresearch/higher}} library for higher-order optimization.
 We compute higher-order derivatives using the automatic differentiation mechanism implemented by PyTorch\footnote{\url{https://docs.pytorch.org/tutorials/beginner/blitz/autograd_tutorial.html}}.
 The outer loop optimizer is the standard PyTorch implementation of AdamW.

+{ \paragraph{Long-context Data Collation for \perk{}} At training time, to collate a reasoning problem with a long context and a set of associated question-answer pairs, we first convert a long context into a batch of subsequences, with relatively even lengths.
+In practice, we set the effective context length (i.e., the number of tokens of a subsequence on average) as 256, and divide the long context into $N$ chunks where each chunk is approximately 256 tokens long.
+For a long context with 8192 tokens, the batch size is thus $N=32$. \perk{}'s inner loop adaptation encodes the batch of subsequences in parallel through gradient updates.
+At inference time, if we want to test \perk{} on a long context with 32K tokens, the effective context length stays the same as approximately 256 tokens, while the batch size increases to $N=128$.